fullstackreact/react-native-firestack/README.md

       });
 ```

+#### DatabaseRef

+Firestack attempts to provide the same API as the JS Firebase library for both Android and iOS platforms.

+// TODO: Finish documenting

 ### ServerValue

 Firebase provides some static values based upon the server.
 We can use the `ServerValue` constant to retrieve these.
 For instance, to grab the TIMESTAMP on the server, use the `TIMESTAMP` value: